NelisW/ipynb2tex/README.md

 Yet another IPython notebook to LaTeX converter - this one exports clean code in the user-required style, or can easily be absorbed in other reports.

-The LaTeX converters supplied with IPython 2.x use Pygments to colour the Python code, as well as several other features which do not fit my requirement.
+The LaTeX converters supplied with IPython 2 used Pygments to colour the Python code, as well as several other features which do not fit my requirement.

 ## Features